C-Loftus/colton_talon/pedal/README.md

 # My Talon Pedal

+## How to Use This Code Yourself

+- By default the pedal code assumes your hardware is pressing the following keys: `numlock` `keypad_divide` `keypad_multiply` `keypad_minus` (These are the keys within the `main-pedal.talon` file)
+  - If your pedal can't be remapped in hardware, you can use software to remap the keys
+    - Check out [https://talon.wiki/hardware/#custom-gamepads](https://talon.wiki/hardware/#custom-gamepads) for more information on ways to remap at the software level
+  - If that is not possible, you can just change the keys in the `main-pedal.talon` file to whatever keys you want
+    - Make sure they are keys that you don't use often, since they will be consumed by Talon and not sent to other OS applications
+- Clone this repo into your Talon user directory
+  - If you have the pedal configuration listed above, it should work out of the box

+## Custom Behavior and Internals

+**Please read this documentation before customizing**

-This script works by doing the following
+This code works by doing the following:

-- If a pedal is pushed down, the a pedal map gets ,updated with a 'True' Boolean value.
+- If a pedal is pushed down, the internal pedal map gets updated
 - The dictionary is then read using a cron job.
-- The corresponding function is then called based on the dictionary state.
+- The corresponding function is then called based on the map state.
-  - i.e. if the left and center pedal are held at same time, it will call `actions.user.left_center_down()`
+  - i.e. if the left and center pedal are pressed at same time, it will call `actions.user.left_center_down()`

+## Overrides and Actions

+- Each file in the `overrides` directory defines contextually scoped pedal behavior
+- Define a function in a file to override the base `pedal-action-defaults.py`
+- You can also contextually set `user.pedal_scroll_amount` to contextually set how much the pedal will scroll up/down every second it is held down
+- Copy the code in `.template.py` and change the functions you want to create new pedal scopes
+  - `.template.py` is a template and not actually used by Talon since it is prefixed with a `.`

 ## Repeated or Single Function Calls